arewhatyouit/optoprismo-dashboard/README.md

 ## Overview
 Octoprismo Dashboard is a modern, responsive web interface designed for project management and team collaboration.
 The dashboard features a clean, intuitive layout with a sidebar navigation, project cards, and user activity tracking.

+This project was created as part of The Odin Project's Intermediate CSS/HTML coursework.

 ## Features
 - **Intuitive Navigation**: Sidebar menu for easy access to different sections
 - **Project Cards**: Visual representation of projects with color-coded priority indicators